jefjesuswt/karin-js/packages/platform-h3/README.md

 ## Overview

 `@karin-js/platform-h3` provides the integration layer between Karin-JS and the H3 web framework.
-This package allows you to leverage the powerful features of Karin-JS, such as dependency injection and a module-less architecture, while building your web applications with H3.
+It is the fastest adapter available for Karin-JS.

 ## Installation